 “You know if you had huge tits we would’ve found our mate already.”

 I choked and looked down at my small breasts then wondered if she was right.
 I didn’t know why I was slim when my wolf was 130 pounds.
 However, I wasn’t ready to admit that to her that my 5 feet 3 inches height and 103 pounds weight in human form was not gifted with huge tits and ass.

 “If you weren’t that annoying he would’ve found us.
 Or maybe he has already smelled your arrogance from miles away and decided to stay without a mate for the rest of his life.”

 I could feel my wolf shaking her gigantic head in disapproval.

 “My mate wouldn’t find me annoying, Aria.
 He was born to be mine, my soul mate,” my wolf said in a dreamy voice.

 “Then my mate wouldn’t find my small tits unattractive either,” I replied nonchalantly.

 “Humans are crazy; they always go for external beauty.
-I’m just saying,” my wolf said with the cheeky smile, disappearing from her head.
+I’m just saying,” my wolf said with a cheeky smile, disappearing from my head.